th1j5/ouroboros.rocks/content/en/docs/Tutorials/ovpn-tut.md

 13:35:22.247871 IP heteropoda > 10.10.10.1: ICMP echo request, id 3011, seq 3, length 64
 ```

-while the tcpdump on the loopback shows the AES encrypted traffic that
+While the tcpdump on the loopback shows the AES encrypted traffic that
 is actually sent on the flow:

 ```bash